WIC Office San Diego

-Here you will find each WIC office in our NCHS network.
-Locate WIC “near me” through any of the following locations, which are located in various cities throughout North County San Diego.
-We’ve done our best to make it easy for women and families of infants and children to get the health care, education and resources they need.
+Here you will find each WIC office within our NCHS network.
+Find a WIC “near me” through any of the following locations, which are located in various cities throughout North County San Diego.
+We’ve done our best to make it easy for women and families of infants and children to get the health care, education, and resources they need.

 NCHS has 6 WIC Locations to serve you: